quasarframework/quasar/docs/src/pages/vue-components/table.md

 <q-badge label="v1.2.0" />

 Notice that when enabling virtual scroll you will need to specify the `table-style` (with a max-height) prop.
+In the example below, we are also forcing QTable to display all rows at once (note the use of `pagination` and `rows-per-page-options` props).

 <doc-example title="Basic virtual scroll" file="QTable/VirtscrollBasic" />